I’ve blacklisted fake news!

 Our world possesses infinite opportunities to experience happiness and this reality manifests itself whenever I take the initiative to connect with people.

-Unfortunately, the media undermines this inherent goodness found in human connection by inciting friction amongst us.
+Unfortunately, the mainstream media has taken upon itself to play a key role in undermining the inherent goodness found in human connection by inciting friction amongst us.

 Here are a few prevailing themes in the news: